sisoe24/Nuke-Tools/README.md

 > If you have a package named `nuke` in your workspace root, it will not work, as python will import that one first.

-~~The extension will automatically create the settings `python.analysis.extraPaths` in every directory with a python file and append the stubs path to it (together with all of your global `python.analysis.extraPaths` settings)
-Alternatively you could disable the settings `Auto Add Stubs Path` and use the command `Add Python Stubs` to manually add them to the workspace settings.~~

-> Note: `Auto Add Stubs Path` is now deprecated and it will be removed in the future versions.

 ### 1.2.1.
 Other ways to add the stubs

 The stubs can be found inside the extension folder: `$HOME/.vscode/extensions/virgilsisoe.nuke-tools/Nuke-Python-Stubs/nuke_stubs`.